keboola/developers-docs/extend/generic-extractor/configuration/api/pagination/index.md

-The following is a **force stop example** configuration that will stop scrolling after extracting two pages of results, or after extracting 69 bytes of minifed JSON data (whichever comes first).
+The following is a **force stop example** configuration that will stop scrolling after extracting two pages of results, or after extracting 69 bytes of minified JSON data (whichever comes first).

 {% highlight json %}
 "pagination": {